aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Keep Configuration
   This is enabled by default and will allow you to retain your existing configuration settings during the firmware upgrade process.
-If you do not want any existing configuration settings to be retained, you can ``disable`` this setting.
+If you do not want any existing configuration settings to be retained, you can ``disable`` this setting and the node will come up in "firstboot" state.

 Dangerous Upgrade
   This setting allows you to disable the normal firmware compatibility safety checks that typically prevent you from loading the wrong firmware image on your node.
 The default setting is ``disabled`` which means that the safety checks remain active, and this setting should not be changed unless you have a specific reason to bypass the firmware compatibility checks.
 One example for using this setting would be if you mistakenly installed an incorrect firmware image and would like to correct that mistake by installing the correct firmware image.

 Firmware URL
   This is the source URL that is queried by the *Download Firmware* process in order to refresh the list of available firmware for your node.
 The default value is ``https://downloads.arednmesh.org`` which allows your Internet-connected node to retrieve firmware from the AREDN® website.
-You can also set this firmware URL to a local network server which provides firmware images.
+You can also set this firmware URL to a local server which provides firmware images.

 If you are only making changes to firmware settings, you will click the ``Done`` button.
 You are then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` your changes.
 However, if you are updating the node's firmware as described in the previous sections, then the ``Fetch and Update`` process will begin immediately and you are not required to click the *Done* button.

 Package settings
 ----------------

 This display allows you to install or remove software packages on the node.
 When you install packages, your node will remember them in its package store.
 When you next upgrade your node's firmware, the package store will be retained.
 After the firmware upgrade your node will automatically reinstall any packages in its package store.
-If you *uploaded* the package to the node, then the package store keeps a copy of the package code itself.
-If you *downloaded* the package, then your node will attempt to re-download it.
+If you originally *uploaded* the package to the node, then the package store keeps a copy of the package code itself.
+If you originally *downloaded* the package, then your node will attempt to re-download it.
 Also, if you later *remove* one of your extra packages, it will be automatically removed from the package store.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-packages.png
  :alt: Admin Packages